Ron8203/mipsProcessor/README.md

 # So I have made Verilog code for a 32-bit pipelined MIPS processor.

-Datapath diagram with control signals is included in PDF format.

-Combination of gate-level, dataflow and behavioural modelling.
+# Combination of gate-level, dataflow and behavioural modelling.

 Remarks: